Effective Tips for Spring Lawn Care

 - joel merino

-- Nov 19
+- Nov 19, 2025

-- 3 min read
+- 4 min read

 Spring is the perfect time to bring your lawn back to life after the long winter months.
 A well-maintained spring lawn not only boosts your home's curb appeal but also creates a healthy environment for your grass and plants to thrive throughout the year.
-Many homeowners find spring lawn care overwhelming, especially when it comes to clean up and preparing the yard for the growing season.
+Many homeowners find spring lawn care overwhelming, especially when it comes to cleanup and preparing the yard for the growing season.
 This guide offers practical tips to help you tackle everything from trimming shrubs to fertilizing and seeding, ensuring your lawn looks its best all season long.

 Start with a Thorough Clean Up

-Spring clean up is the foundation of good lawn care.
+Spring cleanup is the foundation of good lawn care.
 Removing debris left over from winter helps prevent diseases and pests from taking hold.
 Begin by raking leaves, twigs, and dead grass.
 This also helps to loosen compacted soil and allows air, water, and nutrients to reach the roots more effectively.

 Don’t forget to clear out flower beds and around trees.
 Removing old mulch and replacing it with fresh mulch can improve moisture retention and give your garden a polished look.
-If you missed fall clean up, spring is your chance to catch up and set your lawn on the right path.
+If you missed fall cleanup, spring is your chance to catch up and set your lawn on the right path.

 Trim Shrubs and Bushes for Better Growth